James Cahill (snooker player): Amateur career and World Snooker Championship

-Competing as an amateur, Cahill appeared in two professional events, at the 2017 Snooker Shoot-Out, where he defeated Rory McLeod before losing to Graeme Dott, and the 2018 Gibraltar Open where he defeated Eden Sharav 4–1, before losing to Noppon Saengkham 1–4.
-Post-season, Cahill entered Q School once again.
+Competing as an amateur, Cahill appeared in two professional events, at the 2017 Snooker Shoot Out, where he defeated Rory McLeod before losing to Graeme Dott, and the 2018 Gibraltar Open where he defeated Eden Sharav 4–1, before losing to Noppon Saengkham 1–4.
+Post-season, Cahill entered 2018 Q School.
 He reached the fifth round of all three events.
 At the first event he lost to Jordan Brown 4–1, the second event, to Jamie Cope 3–4, and Kuldesh Johal 3–4 in the final event.
 Having only reached the fifth round, he did not win a place back on tour for the next season, and returned to being an amateur player.

 Cahill played the season as an amateur player, but was allowed into the main stage of events through qualifying.
 Cahill defeated Liang Wenbo in qualifying to reach the 2018 World Open mainstage, but was defeated 4–5 by Andrew Higginson.
 At the dedicated Amateur qualifying event for the 2018 Paul Hunter Classic, Cahill defeated Conor Caniff 4–1 and Charlie Walters 4–2 to reach the event.
 However, Cahill lost in the first round once again to Niu Zhuang.
 Competing at the 2018 UK Championship as an amateur, Cahill defeated world number one Mark Selby 6–3 in the first round, allowing Selby just 79 points in the first three frames.
 After the victory, Cahill commented "the standard wasn't amazing.
 But to beat the world number one, such a great player, is brilliant."
 He then played Sunny Akani in the second round, losing 5–6.